 Most importantly though, think about the organisation they represent and what they stand for.
 Look at their website and read the case studies and news stories about the projects they have previously supported.
 It will give you a good idea about the causes they are passionate about and love to shout about.
 You need to think about how your project fits with their mission and their values and ensure that’s front and centre in your application.
 If you are still not clear after reading their website, pick up the phone to them.
 There’s no substitute for some friendly advice.
 It saves our time and yours in the long run!

 Back to the perfect planning though.
 Your funder will want to know that your project will fulfil a real, rather than simply a perceived, need.
 Sharing the results of a survey of your local community can be a great way of supplying that evidence and showing the likely reach of your project.
 Just like every other charity, your grant-giver needs to demonstrate its impact, so why not help them out by showing them what yours will be if you get the money?
 You could even source some quotes from people who will benefit.
 The human story is almost always the most interesting.
-Evidence that you have explored the potential of partnerships, including with other churches, and learned from best practice, is also a powerful persuader.
+Evidence that you have explored the potential of partnerships and learned from best practice, is also a powerful persuader.

 The other key element is timing.
 Some grant-givers prefer to give grants early in the project planning phase, and others would rather help plug a funding gap further down the line.
 One thing is for sure though; they all need reassurance that your project will be sustainable once it is complete and that your fundraising efforts have a strong chance of success, so you’ll need to do everything you can to show them that’s the case.